Imtiaz Alam Hanfi: Policy highlights

 Hanfi started the financial sector reforms in 1987.
 He introduced a system of treasury bills auctions and foreign exchange reforms, including the relaxation and dismantling of controls; however, the most important was the handling of the BCCI crisis and privatization of the financial sector.

 Hanfi faced pressure from international liquidators as well as Ministry of Finance (on international pressure) regarding the BCCI crisis, but Pakistan became the only country where depositors at BCCI were fully repaid.
 Hanfi was adamant that BCCI Pakistan was locally incorporated and as per the Articles any assets of the bank would be handed over to international liquidator only if the local bank is facing bankruptcy and all local depositors have been paid off.

 Hanfi also participated heavily in bank reforms.
 Banks had originally had credit ceilings, a practice not in line with a market-based financial system, and Hanfi did away with them and brought capital adequacy in line with international requirements.

 Fall out with government

 Hanfi since was not affiliated to any political party and had a very clean past; thus had no weak points and thus the political government of PPP and PMLN found it very difficult to get things done their way when it came to monetary policy.
 It was reported by famous journalist Shaheen Sahbai that Governor Sindh Jam Sadiq Ali openly told people that he would get Hanfi's family kidnapped as he was not approving the establishment of Mehran Bank.
 Later on, his son, Hamid, was actually kidnapped and returned home after 34 days.
 In this time Hanfi resigned from his post however his resignation was rejected by then the President of Pakistan, Ghulam Ishaq Khan.
-It is important to note that Ghulam Ishaq Khan had worked with Hanfi during his days as Governor of State Bank.
+Ghulam Ishaq Khan had worked with Hanfi during his days as Governor of State Bank.